 The rate for the Work Levy depends on the employer’s liable income or payroll, the level of risk of injury at work, and claims history.
 The Working Safer Levy is calculated at a flat rate of NZD 0.08 per NZD 100 of payroll or liable income.

 There is not currently any form of unemployment insurance in New Zealand.
-However, a proposal was set out in 2022 by the Finance Minister, Business New Zealand CEO, and New Zealand Council of Trade Unions President outlining an income insurance scheme that would protect up to 80% of an employee’s income for up to six months if they should lose their work due to health-related job loss or economic displacement.
-A final decision is set to be made on this proposal in June or July 2022.
+However, a proposal outlining an income insurance scheme that would protect up to 80% of an employee’s income for up to six months if they should lose their work due to health-related job loss or economic displacement was forwarded for review.
+A final decision is still to be announced.

 On each payday, employers must make both contributions and deductions towards the KiwiSaver pension scheme.
 The compulsory employer contribution is 3% of the employee’s gross salary.